kubernetes/website/content/en/docs/concepts/extend-kubernetes/_index.md

 A controller is a client of Kubernetes.

 When Kubernetes is the client and calls out to a remote service, it is called a *Webhook*.
-The remote serviceis called a *Webhook Backend*.
+The remote service is called a *Webhook Backend*.
 Like Controllers, Webhooks do add a point of failure.

 In the *Webhook* pattern, Kubernetes makes a network request to a remote service.